ehb54/GenApp-Shape2SAS/README.md

 ## How to run the program

-McSim is run via the web GUI.
+via the web GUI: https://somo.chem.utk.edu/mcsim/

 ## Files